Valeo, the 5GMED’s teleoperation expertmportales

 Explain the impact of the project in the short term and long term

-As a short term, with this project, Valeo wants to demonstrate its ability to deliver this service and explore the possibility of making it a product for our customers in the future.
+In the short term, with 5GMED, Valeo wants to demonstrate its ability to deliver this service and explore the possibility of making it a product for our customers in the future.
 Teleoperation is a way to delay the exit of the Operation Design Domain (ODD) of our automated and connected vehicles.

 For the long term, as we have developed on our own the first iteration of teleoperation via 5G, we need to find 5G road authorities partners to create a strong partnership for future potential projects.